ome/omero-install/linux/test/README.md

 Both nginx and apache installation steps are added to the walkthrough file

+To generate all the walkthroughs, run the following command

+    ALL=true bash autogenerate.sh

 The possible values are:
 centos7 (default), centos6, centos6_py27, centos6_py27_ius, debian8, ubuntu1404